sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <span class="quotes">Design serves as both an instrument of control<br>and a force that shapes what is considered<br><em>natural or inevitable.</em></span>
     <aside class="notes">
     - And this duality allows design to both reinforce or challenge, enhance or disrupt existing perspectives.<br><br>
     - So obviously design is never neutral.
-Every object, system, and interface carries with it the values, ideologies, and intentions of the forces that bring it into being.
+Every object, system, and interface carries with it the values and intentions of the forces that bring it into being.
 It is both an instrument of control and a agent that shapes what we come to see as natural or inevitable. <br><br>
   </aside>
 </section>